cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/how-to-serve-the-llama-3.1-8b-and-70b-models-using-lambda-cloud-on-demand-instances.md

 * Download the model you're serving.
 * Start vLLM's API server with the chosen model.

-{% hint style="info" %}
+!!! note

     The difference betweeen the two commands, above, is that the second command enables the tensor parallel strategy to use 8x GPUs.
 [See vLLM's docs to learn more about the distributed inference strategies](https://docs.vllm.ai/en/latest/serving/distributed\_serving.html).
-{% endhint %}

 The vLLM API server is running once you see: